jasonkneen/RESTe/readme.md

 You can pass the _optional_ **onError** and **onLoad** handlers, which will intercept the error or retrieved data before it's passed to the calling function's callback.
 This way you can change, test, do-what-you-want-with-it before passing it on.

 You can also pass the onLoad and onError handlers within each method - to have a unique response from each.
 In all cases you always get two params which are the **response** and the **original callback** so you can pass it through, or stop the call.

+You can also pass an **expects* property for calls that require parameters, and include an array of parameters that you expect to be provided.
+If you  do, RESTe will validate and display and exception if one is missing.

 Once you've done all this (and assuming no errors), you'll have new methods available: